 - Screen print Prints the entire contents of the application window

-- Screen Trim Prints the user-selectable area within the application window.
-(This feature is not currently implemented)

 - Printer Type Specifies the printer driver to use when printing.
 Options are:

 - Plain

 - HP Laserjet

 - Epson Inkjet

 - Proprinter

 - Postscript

 Note: Printing options found on this configuration panel may vary depending on the printer type selected.